Rainwater Tank is Leaking From the Tap

 Common causes include worn washers, damaged valve seats, loose tap fittings, or a faulty tap.
 Over time, washers deteriorate, allowing water to leak past the valve seal.

 Determine if the leak comes from the tap handle, head, or body.
 This can help diagnose the problem.
-Leaks from the tap head indicate worn washers.
-Leaks from fittings suggest loose connections.
+Leaks from the tap head indicate worn washers, and leaks from fittings suggest loose connections.

-First, try tightening the gland nut or fitting, causing the leak.
-If this doesn’t work, you’ll need to replace washers, valve seats, or the entire tap.
+First, try tightening the gland nut or fitting that is causing the leak.
+If this doesn’t work, you must replace washers, valve seats, or the entire tap.
 Know how to turn off the tank water supply first.

 Washers are rubber or plastic discs that prevent water from leaking past the valve seat.
 Replacing washers involves shutting off the tank valve, disassembling the tap and fitting new washers of the correct size.